Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Radio to X-ray SED ANALYSIS OF THE 3CRR QUASARS at

 As illustrated in Figure \ref{fig:sed} the \reff{mm and submm} data are dominated by non-thermal radiation from the radio structures. \reff{The submm-excess could be attributed to the interaction of the jets with the gas along their paths.
 Further investigation with ALMA is required to understand the nature of submm radiation.
 However, the best-fit accretion disk template also confirms the presence of a significant possibly jet-triggered X-ray component. \cite{pece15} reported the presence of a bright nearby object dominating at PACS 160 \um band.
 The potential non-thermal emission from the radio structures and the contaminating nearby object add uncertainty to the estimated host galaxy SFR.}

-\textbf{--3C 181} has a radio jet of 65 kpc with $<$1\% core contribution at 5 GHz \citep{Mantovani1992}.
-The radio emission is best described with a single power-law with an exponential cutoff at 814 GHz. \cite{Willott2002} investigate the 850\um band Scuba observation of this source and predict no non-thermal component contributing to this wavelength.
+\textbf{3C 181} has radio jets of 65 kpc with $<$1\% core contribution at 5 GHz \citep{Mantovani1992}.
+The radio emission is best described with a single power-law with an exponential cutoff at 814 GHz. \cite{Willott2002} investigated the 850\um band SCUBA observation of this source and predicted no non-thermal component contributing to this wavelength.

-The best-fit torus is a combination of clumps with a small filling factor and a homogeneous disk with moderate opacity which results in little correction of the optical-UV emission.
+The best-fit torus is a combination of clumps with a small filling factor and a homogeneous disk with moderate opacity, which results in little correction of the visible-UV emission.

-Comparing the best-fit accretion disk with the X-ray data does not indicate the presence of an underlying non-thermal X-ray component triggered by the radio structures.
+Comparing the best-fit accretion disk with the X-ray data does not indicate the presence of an underlying X-ray component triggered by the radio structures.

-\textbf{--3C 186} is a very well studied CSS \citep{ODea1998} with radio jets of 20 kpc and 4\% core contribution at 5 GHz \citep{Spencer1991,Ludke1998}.
-The radio emission is best described with a parabola (a combination of multiple power-laws).
-MERLIN observation at 1.6 MHz indicates a one-sided jet and and two bent lobes at 60$^{\circ}$ and 90$^{\circ}$ with respect to the source axis, creating a S-shaped source \citep{Spencer1991,Ludke1998}.
-The curvature in the lobes is presumably due to the sufficiently dense ISM that affect the expansion of the radio structure.
+\textbf{3C 186} is a very well studied CSS \citep{ODea1998} with radio jets of 20 kpc and 4\% core contribution at 5 GHz \citep{Spencer1991,Ludke1998}.
+Radio emission is best described with a parabola (a combination of multiple power-laws).
+MERLIN observation at 1.6 MHz indicates a one-sided jet and two bent lobes at 60$^{\circ}$ and 90$^{\circ}$ with respect to the source axis, creating a S-shaped source \citep{Spencer1991, Ludke1998}.
+The curvature in the lobes is presumably due to the sufficiently dense ISM that affects the expansion of the radio structure.

-The best-fit torus is a combination of clumps with a small filling factor and a homogeneous disk with moderate opacity which results in no significant correction of the optical-UV emission.
+The best-fit torus is a combination of clumps with a small filling factor and a homogeneous disk with moderate opacity, which results in no significant correction of the visible-UV emission.